How private equity firms use team and leadership assessment to strengthen portfolio companies

 The path to a profitable exit starts with valuing a company's team

-Team members at a recently acquired company may be anxious as they expect the transition to result in job losses (on average, private equity takeovers can result in nearly 5% job losses within the first 2 years of acquisition).
-To mitigate that risk and reduce that anxiety, leading PE firms put a lot of effort into understanding the competencies of the existing team and developing a succession plan and L&D strategy that would help the existing team to perform at their best.
+Team members at a recently acquired company may be anxious as they expect the transition to result in job losses (on average, private equity takeovers can result in nearly 5% job losses within the first two years of acquisition).
+To mitigate that risk and reduce that anxiety, leading PE firms put a lot of effort into understanding the existing team's competencies and developing a succession plan and L&D strategy that would help the existing team perform at their best.

 A team and leadership assessment is an invaluable investment

-A company’s existing team is an invaluable collection of knowledge and ability, and reasonable care should be taken to preserve it.
-Conducting team and leadership assessment demonstrates a private equity firm’s commitment not just to the success of the company, but the company’s human capital.
+A company's existing team is an invaluable collection of knowledge and ability, and reasonable care should be taken to preserve it.
+Conducting team and leadership assessment demonstrates a private equity firm's commitment to the company's success and its human capital.
 It also provides a PE firm with the data needed to carefully and intelligently make changes.

 Lastly, team and leadership assessment should be viewed as an incredible opportunity to jumpstart a company's growth using existing resources.
 Following a proper analysis, a PE general partner will have a clear and objective view of team strengths and weaknesses.
 The firm will be able to effectively reorganize people and responsibilities, uncover underutilized potential, and nominate promising candidates for future leadership roles as part of a succession planning strategy.

-Succession planning is an integral part of the team-building process
+Succession planning as an integral part of the team-building process

 With the average time to exit spanning four to seven years, succession planning acts as an insurance policy against an unforeseen loss of essential leadership and adds additional value for future buyers.
 Team assessment and leadership assessment go hand-in-glove with developing a succession planning strategy since the early discovery of promising talent allows for pro-active training and preparation.